Alexa Nikolas elaborates on alleged sexual assault by Jonah Hill: 'It was like a joke that we were underage'

 At the time, Hill denied Nikolas's recollection of events through his lawyer, Marty Singer, who said it "never happened."
 He referred to her story as a "complete fabrication," and he called her a "serial accuser" for making "assorted accusations against multiple men in the entertainment industry."

 On Wednesday's episode of the H3 Podcast, Nikolas gave context on the night in question.
-Beginning with the fact that though she said in her tweets that she was 16, she later realized that she might have still be 15.
+Beginning with the fact that though she said in her tweets that she was 16, she later realized that she might have still been 15.
 (She turned 16 in April 2008, when Hill was 24 and Long was 29.)

 Nikolas explained that she attended the party in the first place because her friend — a fellow teen whom she did not name — was dating Long's roommate, who was also older.